Updated by Reginald Davey 03/03/2023

 PMMA, the key type of acrylic, can be recycled in several ways.
 This normally involves subjecting the resin to pyrolysis.
 It is possible to recover the monomer from PMMA scrap by depolymerization.
-PMMA has been successfully depolymerized by contacting with molten lead resulting in MMA with a purity more than 98%.
+PMMA has been successfully depolymerized by contacting with molten lead, resulting in MMA with a purity of more than 98%.

-From an environmental perspective, the use of lead is undesirable.
-Since it is very difficult to remove and then cannot be used afterwards.
-Hence new methods of recycling are being devised.
+From an environmental perspective, the use of lead is undesirable, since it is very difficult to remove and then cannot be used afterward.
+As a result, new methods of recycling and using recycled materials are being devised.

 Applications of Recycled Acrylic

 Recycled acrylic PMMA sheets are used in the following applications:

-- Construction – soundproof windows and doors, windows, mining mask and telephone booths
+- Construction: soundproof windows and doors, windows, mining masks, and telephone booths

 - Medical: baby incubators, a specific variety of surgical medical devices

-- Public goods: handicrafts, sanitary facilities, cosmetics, frame,
+- Public goods: handicrafts, sanitary facilities, cosmetics, frames

 - Surfaces of instrument panels and covers